Suraj0-10/My-C-practice-codes/README.md

 My Daily Excercise or codes
-Which is been taught in my college 🥱
+Which has been taught in my college 🥱